evmos/evmos/x/evm/spec/02_state.md

 The `GenesisAccount` type corresponds to an adaptation of the Ethereum `GenesisAccount` type.
 It defines an account to be initialized in the genesis state.

-Its main difference is that the one on Ethermint uses a custom `Storage` type that uses a slice instead of maps for the evm `State` (due to non-determinism), and that it doesn't contain the private key field.
+Its main difference is that the one on Evmos uses a custom `Storage` type that uses a slice instead of maps for the evm `State` (due to non-determinism), and that it doesn't contain the private key field.